The British Studies Faculty

 Senior Lecturer in British Studies and History

 David Green is a graduate of the universities of Exeter (BA) and Nottingham (MA, PhD).
 Before coming to Harlaxton in 2007, he lived and worked in England, Scotland, and Ireland, teaching at the universities of Sheffield, St Andrews, and Trinity College, Dublin.
-Between 2009 and 2016 he chaired the British Studies program and is now chair of Harlaxton’s Academic Council.
-A Fellow of the Higher Education Academy and the Royal Historical Society with interests in late medieval Britain, Ireland, and France, his research deals with themes central to the British Studies course such as kingship, colonialism, and concepts of national identity.
-His most recent monograph is The Hundred Years War: A People’s History (Yale University Press, 2014; pbk edn 2015).
-He is a member of the editorial board of Fourteenth Century England and co-editor of an interdisciplinary collection which discusses The Plantagenet Empire, 1259-1453 (Shaun Tyas, 2016).
+Between 2009 and 2016 he chaired the British Studies program and is now the chair of Harlaxton’s Faculty Council.
+A Fellow of the Royal Historical Society with interests in late medieval Britain, Ireland, and France, his research deals with themes central to the British Studies course such as kingship, colonialism, and concepts of national identity.
+His most recent monograph is The Hundred Years War: A People’s History (Yale University Press, 2014; pbk edn 2015), and he is the co-editor of a new interdisciplinary collection which discusses The Plantagenet Empire, 1259-1453 (Shaun Tyas, 2016).

 Gerald Seaman, PhD (Stanford University)